Cherreads

 Time didn't slow down.
 It shattered.

-Every tiny movement of Tank's shoulder, every shift of his feet, every breath Rof saw it all at once.
-His brain ran faster than it ever had in his life.
-He didn't know why.
-He didn't care.
+Every minute twitch of Tank's shoulder, every shift of his feet, every breath – Rof saw it all.
+His mind was racing faster than ever.
+He didn't know why, and he didn't care.

 Tank's eyes widened in surprise.

-Rof's left hand shot up, not hard, not fancy just a stupid, straight jab right into Tank's throat.
-Not a boxing move.
-Just what felt right.
+Rof's left hand shot up, delivering a simple jab to Tank's throat.
+Not a classic boxing move.
+Just instinct.

-Rof followed with a short, ugly uppercut under the chin.
-Tank's head snapped back.
-His knees buckled.
+Rof landed a quick, ungraceful uppercut under Tank's chin.
+Tank's head jerked back.
+His knees gave out.

-Rof stood there, breathing hard, blood on his lip, looking confused.
+Rof stood there, panting heavily, blood on his lip, a look of bewilderment on his face.
 He scratched the back of his neck.

 He only knew one thing: